What is involved in the appraisal process?

 Depending upon the intended use of the appraisal, appropriate markets will be analyzed, comparing your work of art with those sold in galleries or at auction.
 Specialists working in the related field are consulted for their opinions, and conclusions are drawn based upon where the work of art can be placed in the artist’s body of work, and what market evidence determines as to its value.

-What happens after the appraisal report is completed?
+What happens after the appraisal report is complete?

-After research is completed we prepare a formal written appraisal report for the client.
-Our written appraisals conform to the standards of the American Society of Appraisers and USPAP (Uniform Standards of Professional Appraisal Practice.)
+After research is complete we the appraisal report is prepared.
+The appraisals conform to the standards of the American Society of Appraisers and USPAP (Uniform Standards of Professional Appraisal Practice.)
 Clients are provided with two color printed and spiral bound reports.
 We can also provide PDF’s and CD’s if that is the client’s preference.